 - Campus worship and group activities

-- Trips to places such as Lake Michigan, a nearby mall, and downtown Grand Rapids
+- Excursions to Lake Michigan, shopping destinations, and downtown Grand Rapids

 - Calvin’s core curriculum and your major